Behaviour Policy

 Pupils

-It is the responsibility of all children to try to make Helpful Choices for Learning.
-These choices include removing themselves from difficult situations, applying strategies to manage their behaviour by utilising the tools and equipment provided to self-manage.
-Children are expected to complete any tasks reasonably assigned to them in connection with their education.
+It is the responsibility of all pupils to try to make Helpful Choices for Learning.
+These choices include removing themselves from difficult situations, applying strategies to manage their behaviour by utilising the tools, strategies and equipment provided to self-manage.
+Pupils are expected to complete any reasonable tasks assigned to them.

-The school works together with Parents/Carers so that children receive consistent messages about how to behave at home and school.
-We expect Parents/Carers to support their child’s learning, and to co-operate with the school to support the child to make Helpful Choices for Learning.
+The school works together with parents/carers so that pupils receive consistent messages about how to behave at home and school.
+We expect parents/carers to support pupils learning, and to co-operate with the school to support the child to make Helpful Choices for Learning.

-Contact with Parents/Carers is made in a number of ways: e-mails, phone, letters and face to face discussions.
-Parents/Carers may be involved in individual reward systems in school and are kept informed of their child’s achievements and successes.
-Staff and parents / carers work together to support each other and meet to discuss problems as they arise in an environment of openness and honesty.
+Contact with parents/carers is made in a number of ways: e-mails, phone, letters and face to face discussions.
+Parents/carers may be involved in individual reward systems in school and are kept informed of achievements and successes.
+Staff and parents/carers work together to support each other and meet to discuss problems as they arise in an environment of openness and honesty.
 It is important to celebrate the positive as well as discussing matters of concern.
 We aim to end any meeting on a positive note by noting what we can do to move forward.

 Staff should also challenge pupils to meet the school expectations and maintain the boundaries of acceptable conduct.